tnc-ba/stuff/README.rst

 	vagrant destroy

-Changed to the bootstrap.sh provisioning script can be applied without destroy and recreating VM
+Changes to the bootstrap.sh provisioning script can be applied without destroy and recreating VM

 	vagrant reload --provision